Virtual Edmond is a program designed to serve families who desire:

 Do I need to have internet access?

 Yes.
 Reliable, high-speed internet access is necessary to access and complete virtual lessons, grades, and teacher support.
-If this is a barrier for your family, please contact the administrators listed below.
+If this is a barrier for your family, please follow this link for low-cost internet alternatives.

 Do I need to purchase a computer?